michaelrsweet/pappl/doc/pappl-body.md

     brew install libusb
     brew install openssl@3

-or download, build, and install libjpeg, libpng, libusb, and OpenSSL from source.
+or download, build, and install libcups, libjpeg, libpng, libusb, and OpenSSL from source.

 Windows (after installing Visual Studio 2019 or later) will automatically install the prerequisites via NuGet packages.